altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 Although Fort Bassetti had the advantage of terrain and numbers of cannons, the Belgaria cannons and cannoneers were vastly superior in quality compared to them.<br/>
 When the Belgarian’s new rifle got in range, the difference became more obvious.<br/>
 The defenders suffered heavy losses, and couldn’t even retaliate.<br/>
-The guard captain shouted at the messenger soldier:
+The guard captain shouted at the messenger soldier:<br/>
 "What’s wrong with the archers!?
 Are they still sleeping?!"<br/>
-The messenger said with ragged breath:
+The messenger said with ragged breath:<br/>
 "T-They are gone…!"<br/>
 "What?"<br/>
 If the light around the guard captain of Fort Bassetti was brighter, he would be able to see the pale face of the messenger.<br/>
 The illumination was kept dim to avoid enemy bombardment, so he didn’t notice.<br/>
-The messenger screamed with all his might:
+The messenger screamed with all his might:<br/>
 "They are gone!
 I can’t find the commander and the staff officers in the fort!
 Our troops are gone too!
 The fort is deserted!"<br/>
 "What… did you say…?!"<br/>
 The guard captain and the soldiers around him was speechless.<br/>